Karttune/Karttunen_Patel_et_al/README.md

 ComplexHeatmap 2.8.0

 ## Figure 6.
-Fig_6.rmd contains the R code to reproduce fig. 6a, b, Extended data fig. 7a, b, and c.
+Fig_6.rmd contains the R code to reproduce fig. 6a, b, and Supplementary figs. 9a, b.
 The script processes the ABC and DEseq2 output data and creates the boxplots of TE contact gene expression.

 RNA_seq_processing.rmd contains the scripts to process RNA-seq count data with DEseq2 to expression tables used in fig_6.Rmd.